sparkyb/pype/readme.txt

 document that was previously created.
 If it cannot find one, it will open a new output document and use that.

+Note: as of May 2009, though shells work, there are some bugs, and seem to have become quite slow.
+There are some things I've been meaning to do to improve their functionality, but I've not had time (in over 2 years).

 Vim options
 ===========